untodesu/refraction/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: A bug report.
-title: ''
+title: A bug
 labels: bug
 assignees: ''

 ---

 #### Description
-A short and understandable description of the bug.
+A short and clear description of the bug.
-Example: X is working differently than described in Y.

 #### Expected behaviour
-A short description or a link to the description of the correct behaviour.
+A short and clear description of the behavior that should be seen instead.

-Example: X should do Z.
+#### Media (optional)

-#### Possible ideas to fix the bug
+Screenshots, git tag, anything that would help us to fix the issue.
-Optional words about fixing the bug.
-Example: Change some code at W from A to B.

-#### Version info:
+#### Technical (optional)
-1. Mod's commit id or tag: `0.2.7` or `0a1b2c3d4e`.
-2. Build config: Debug or Release.
-3. Build type: GitHub or Self-Hosted (built by yourself).
+Possible solutions for the problem.